 As technology is increasingly becoming a way of life, offices have established procedures to deal with electronic correspondence.
 Although email may not have the same visual effect as a pile of letters, it can be effective in certain situations.
-While letters and phone calls are still extremely important advocacy tools, the advent of email gives you one more communication option.
+While letters and phone calls are still extremely important advocacy tools, email gives you an efficient option.